1anil21/Authorship-Recognition-using-Naive-Bayes/README.md

 # Authorship-Recognition-using-Naive-Bayes
 Authorship Recognition using Naive Bayes

 This program learns authors from raw data and predicts authors of documents.
-It is implemented in Python language.
+It is implemented in Python 3 language.
+Thereore, it must be run on Python 3.
 Moreover, snowball turkish stemming library is used.
 In order to deactive it please change the constant value in top of identify_author.py.

 In order to generate training and test files from raw files, first run build.py with python using directory arguments: